jmseckler/MUSE-preprocessing/README.md

 It expects to accept the input from MUSE REVA Preprocessing Software.
 Command: python post_processing.py <File Name> <Path to Data> <Run Array> <Options>

 --bk <break point> 		Skips to image listed, analyzes that image, and that stops program.
-Default 0th image --bt 		Preforms enhanced contrast enhancement using TopHat and BlackHat Imaging Modalities --cp <height min> <height max> <width min> <width max> 		Crops the image to the specified height and width.
+Default 0th image \n --bt 		Preforms enhanced contrast enhancement using TopHat and BlackHat Imaging Modalities --cp <height min> <height max> <width min> <width max> 		Crops the image to the specified height and width.
 Default: Will not crop
 --ct <contrast factor> 		Contrasts the data according to new_px = factor * (old_px - mean) + 2055.
 Default: Factor = 1